a2stuff/a2d/res/notes/testplan.md

   * Run these steps:
     * Clear selection.
 Press Tab repeatedly.
 Verify that icons are selected in lexicographic order.
     * Select an icon.
 Press Tab.
 Verify that the next icon in lexicographic order is selected.
+    * Clear selection.
+Press \` repeatedly.
+Verify that icons are selected in lexicographic order.
+    * Select an icon.
+Press \`.
+Verify that the next icon in lexicographic order is selected.
+    * Clear selection.
+Hold shift and press \` repeatedly.
+Verify that icons are selected in reverse lexicographic order.
+    * Select an icon.
+Hold shift and press \`.
+Verify that the next icon in reverse lexicographic order is selected.
   * On a IIgs and a Platinum IIe:
     * Clear selection.
 Press Shift+Tab repeatedly.
 Verify that icons are selected in reverse lexicographic order.
     * Select an icon.
 Press Shift+Tab.
 Verify that the previous icon in lexicographic order is selected.